Miho Ohwada

-Miho Ohwada (大和田 美帆, Ōwada Miho) is a Japanese actress who is represented by the talent agency Staff-plus.
+Miho Ohwada (大和田 美帆, Ōwada Miho) is a Japanese actress.
+She previously represented by the talent agency Staff-plus.

 Biography

-Miho Owada is the daughter of Kumiko Okae Owada (1956–2020), an actress and television presenter, and Baku Owada, an actor.
+Miho Owada is the daughter of Kumiko Okae (1956–2020), an actress and television presenter, and Baku Owada, an actor.
 She graduated from the Toyo Eiwa Junior High and Senior High Part in Nihon University's Gei-jutsu Graduate Film School.

 She performed in a high school musical, and in 2003 her acting debut was in the stage play Pure Love.
 In 2006, Ohwada served as an image model for the sports club Jexer.

 On June 6, 2014, she married a friend from her high school.

 On April 23, 2015, Ohwada announced in her blog that she was five months pregnant, after having a miscarriage two years earlier due to polycystic ovary syndrome.
+On September 13, she gave birth to a baby girl.

+On December 31, 2018, she announced her divorce.

+On March 31, 2021, she left Staff-plus and became freelance.